 Where are Hawks games held?

 All home games will be held at area schools or Bayou Gulch Regional Park.

 All teams will travel for away games to locations around Colorado such as Denver, Highlands Ranch, Aurora, Centennial, Littleton and Castle Rock.

 Boy’s registration fee will be $270 and does not include the uniform.
-All registrants must have US Lacrosse membership ($30), which is not included in the registration fee.
+Players can register for US Lacrosse membership ($30) but it is optional.
 The registration fee covers our field rental expenses, lacrosse equipment including goals and balls, league fees, AYL Championship entry fee, officials’ charges, coaching and educational expenditures, administrative costs.
-Uniforms can be purchased at Locker Room Sports sometime before the end of January.
+Uniforms can be purchased on the Parker Youth Web Site sometime before the 15th of January.